sethyeung0404/genshin/README.md

 # Genshin Impact Theme

-Hi all, this theme is inspired by Genshin Impact's Paimon(派蒙).
+Hi all, this is a fanmade theme inspired by Genshin Impact's Paimon(派蒙).

 Color code are collected from Razer & Genshin Impact's collaborate collection.

+Feel free to use or distribute to others.

 ## Color Reference